david-rockwood/fimpad/README.md

 ### Using other FIM control tokens

-If you’re using a model with non-standard FIM control tokens, you can configure them manually in the FIMpad settings window.
+If you’re using a model with different FIM control tokens, you can configure them manually in the FIMpad settings window.
 Below is a list of models that have the correct control tokens listed in **Library → FIMpad → Model Configs.md**

 ---